 The Company also recognizes revenues from the rental of equipment.
-The Company's rental revenues have not been significant to date and have accounted for less than one percent of total revenues for the three-month periods ended March 31, 2024 and 2023.
+The Company's rental revenues have not been significant to date and were \$\text{nil}\$ for the periods ended March 31, 2025 and 2024.
 The Company's rental contracts are fixed price contracts for fixed durations of time and include freight and delivery charges and are recognized on a straight-line basis over the rental period.